Josh Tomlin, Francisco Lindor deliver to lead Indians over Blue Jays 2-1, extend ALCS lead to 2-0

 That led to Miller, who entered after throwing 31 pitches in Game 1, when he struck out five of the six batters he faced.
 Again, he struck out five of the six batters he faced in two innings pitched.
 He now has 17 strikeouts in 7 2/3 innings pitched this postseason.

 Cody Allen still had work to do in the ninth against some of the AL’s best.
-He struck out Edwin Encarnacion looking with a high curveball, struck out Jose Bautista swinging with a high fastball and ended the game with a flyout off the bat of Russell Martin to center field.
+He struck out Edwin Encarnacion looking with a high curveball, struck out Jose Bautista swinging with a high fastball and ended the game with a flyout off the bat of Troy Tulowitzki to center field.